Brand Guide - Updated January 2026

 View all brands →

-Based on Federal Regulation M (12 CFR 1013) and Ford Credit wear guidelines
+Optional dispute letter only if you act · Federal Regulation M (12 CFR 1013) and Ford Credit wear guidelines

 Disclaimer: This page provides general information about Ford lease returns and is intended for educational purposes only.
 It is not legal advice.
 Ford Credit policies may change, and individual circumstances vary.
 Consult a licensed attorney for advice specific to your situation.